Entry requirements (Home)

 Months of entry

 This contemporary Masters from Liverpool John Moores University is for graduates and professionals working across education, multi-agency and multi-disciplinary practices, who are keen to examine international approaches to early childhood education as a means of evaluating their own practice and understanding quality education in a globally changing world.

-- Learn from highly respected, research-active staff and early childhood professionals
+- Learn with research-active staff and early childhood professionals

 - Critically engage with the theoretical and practical issues of ECE

-The course is taught by research-active staff with practical experience and close links to education providers in Sweden (Gothenburg) and Italy (Reggio Emilia).
+The course is taught by research-active staff with practical experience and close links to education providers in Sweden (Gothenburg), Finland and Italy (Reggio Emilia).
 You can enhance your academic learning with voluntary work related experience in Europe and / or the UK, which will provide a valuable insight into the impact of different European cultures on their approaches to education.
 In particular, work related experiences in Sweden and Finland are available as a means of developing professional perspectives on different international approaches to ECE and to enable students to identify their research interests and develop a reflexive approach as part of their own career aspirations and progression.

-The course can be studied full or part time.
-There are timetabled study sessions one day a week, and some Saturday study days, with the emphasis on independent, self-guided study.
-The two month placement is, however, full time.
+The course can be studied full (over a year) or part time (over 2 years).
+Sessions are typically timetabled one day a week, and some Saturday study days, with the emphasis on independent, self-guided study.

 - 24 hour learning support via Blackboard